 What does a penetration tester do?

 Your exact role as a penetration tester will depend on the organization you work for, as well as your title and the level of seniority of your role.
-Nonetheless, here are some of the tasks you may see included a penetration tester job description:
+Nonetheless, here are some of the tasks you may see included in a penetration tester job description:

 - Gathering and analyzing open source intelligence (OSINT) – information from public sources – to find information disclosures (when an application reveals sensitive information).